mcustiel/mockable-datetime/README.md

 As you can see in the example, I'm not using PHP's \DateTime directly.
 Instead I have an instance of MockableDateTime and from it I obtain PHP's \DateTime.

-Then you have to test this, and assert that insert was called.
+Then you have to test this, and assert that insert method was called.
 For the example I'll use PHPUnit.

 ```php
 use Mcustiel\Mockable\DateTimeUtils;